xCodex22/SC2002_2324Assignment/docs/report.md

 ## Object Oriented Principle

+The HMS was designed with Object-Oriented Programming principles to promote reusability.
+This approach enhances code maintainability, making it well-suited for future expansion and updates.
+We implemented this by applying SOLID design principles, as covered in the module

 ### S - Single-responsibility Principle

 *"A module should be responsible and to one, and only one actor"*.